djezael/adkill/README.md

 - --all : activate blacklist of all sites listed in the hpHosts database.
 - --restore : restore the default /etc/hosts."
 - --apply : apply the Adkill filter in /etc/hosts."
+- --help    : show this help."

-Adkill creates ~/.adkill directory then
+AdKill creates ~/.config/adkill directory then
+- creates a config file : **config**
 - backs up original /etc/hosts file named : **hosts-system**
 - creates a file with all Adblock references : **hosts-block**

-Each time you run **Adkill**, its analyses your hosts file and just add new ad sources.
+Each time you run **AdKill**, it analyses your hosts file and just add new ad sources.
 **So you can easily unblacklist an advertisement reference.**

-- If you run **Adkill** with root, the merging of original hosts file and new advertisement references is automatic.
+- If you run **AdKill** with root, the merging of original hosts file and new advertisement references is automatic.
-- If you run **Adkill** with normal user, **Adkill** prompts you how to merge manualy the advertisement references in your hosts file.
+- If you run **AdKill** with normal user, **AdKill** prompts you how to merge manualy the advertisement references in your hosts file.

-# create a config file

 # Automation :
-Copy **Adkill** in your /etc/cron.weekly directory.
+Copy **AdKill** in your /etc/cron.weekly directory.

 [hakerdefo]: <http://vsido.org/index.php?topic=757.0>